 The results will be sent to the participant by post and, if positive, he or she will be asked to self-isolate along with other members of the household, in line with NHS and Public Health England advice.
 Those who receive a positive result will also be referred to NHS Test and Trace.

 What if I get a positive result from my finger-prick (antibody) test?

 This means a positive test result does not necessarily mean you have had COVID-19 or that you are protected from getting it again, and a negative test result does not necessarily mean that you have not had COVID-19.
 Whatever your test result, it is important that you continue to follow the current Government advice that applies to you.
-This is why we are testing the accuracy of these kits and asking participants to not take any action or choose not to take an action based on the result.
+This is why we are asking participants to not take any action or choose not to take an action based on the result.

 Based on previous experience with other similar viruses, the presence of antibodies most likely does confer some level of protection, although we don’t know to what extent or for how long.
 We hope that this study will further our understanding of this.

 Why does REACT sometimes produce different results to ONS?